 6. Monitor your budget monthly to be sure you are meeting your current financial goals and consistently putting money into savings for emergencies.

-Need help with budgeting? $ALT has budget calculators and spending plans to help you get (and stay!) on track!
+Need help with budgeting? iGrad has budget calculators and spending plans to help you get (and stay!) on track!

 Pay Yourself First!